santojon/Dogefy-chrome-extension/README.md

 # Dogefy-chrome-extension
-The chrome extension that uses @santojon/Dogefy
+The chrome and firefox extension that uses @santojon/Dogefy